 Rural Hospital Resources

-Within the 32 counties of the Iroquois region, 35 members hospitals are designated as rural.
 Rural hospitals are uniquely positioned to provide high-quality, patient centered care across the entire health care continuum.
 These hospitals provide access to primary care, as well as emergency services and often link patients to specialized care outside of the community.
-Without these hospitals, many would not have access to health care at all.
+Without these hospitals, many upstate New Yorkers would not have access to health care at all.

 Rural Health Task Force

 Our rural hospitals have a unique relationship with their communities – they are the central source for local health care.
-In 2016, IHA created the Rural Health Task Force to address rural health issues and develop relationships that foster the growth and sustainability of rural community providers.
+IHA’s Rural Health Task Force addresses rural health issues and develops relationships that foster the growth and sustainability of rural community providers.
 The Task Force:

-- actively participate in advocacy in local, state and federal rural health policy & legislation;
+- actively participates in advocacy in local, state and federal rural health policy & legislation;

-- collaborate with other organizations invested in rural health issues;
+- collaborates with other organizations invested in rural health issues;

-- host educational programs that bring awareness to the unique health care challenges facing New York State’s rural communities;
+- hosts educational programs that bring awareness to the unique health care challenges facing New York State’s rural communities;

-- serve in an advisory capacity for local, state and federal officials regarding issues impacting rural hospitals;
+- serves in an advisory capacity for local, state and federal officials regarding issues impacting rural hospitals;

-- engage stakeholders in strategic planning on the future of healthcare in rural areas of New York.
+- engages stakeholders in strategic planning on the future of healthcare in rural areas of New York.

 Rural Hospital Resources